timmcginley/41936/Workflows/IDAICE.md

 * **Advanced BIM Integration:** The software supports IFC import, allowing for efficient workflow from design to simulation.
 * **Equation-Based Flexibility:** Built on the Neutral Model Format (NMF, similar to Modelica language), it enables expert users to create and customize their own component models for specialized research.

-Do parametric studies on individual thermal zones.
-For whole-building simulation:
+- Do parametric studies on individual thermal zones.
+The aim is to design the facade transparency to ensure low solar heat gain, yet with sufficient daylight, preferably in a modular way, so transparency can easily be changed if orientation and shading surroundings demands it
-- Use provided resources on IFC import to IDA ICE
-- Simplify multi-zone simulations: merge similar zones, merge windows, avoid openings between zones, separate floors into separate IDA files, use templates to define basic input across similar zones
+- For whole-building simulation: Use provided resources on IFC import to IDA ICE, and simplify multi-zone simulations: merge similar zones, merge windows, avoid openings between zones, separate floors into separate IDA files, make use of templates to define basic input across similar zones.
+Keep it simple, check simulation outcome and quality on short selected periods (winter and summer).
+Only then should you complicate your model and do full-year simulations.